-such that changes in the sum of the entries of $\Theta_{\mathcal{S}}^{(1)}$ and $\Theta_{\mathcal{S}}^{(1)}$ will be ignored by the corresponding projection test.
+and therefore changes in the sum of the entries of $\Theta_{\mathcal{S}}^{(1)}$ and $\Theta_{\mathcal{S}}^{(1)}$ will be ignored by the corresponding projection test.
 Practically, while this centering step can be applied to $U$ and $V$ estimated as in Section~\ref{subsec:proj_learning}, it is helpful to modify the projection learning method, applying imputation or one-step estimation to a centered estimate of the difference in edge expectation parameters.
 The result is an improved ordering of the projection directions tailored to density corrected testing, as the learned orthonormal matrix is already approximately centered.
-We apply a density corrected projection test to real data in Section~\ref{subsec:cci_data}.